GoogleCloudPlatform/professional-services-data-validator/docs/Installation.md

 Core utility comes with the library for BigQuery.
 However, if you are planning to use this tool for Teradata or some other database validation.

-This tool can be natively installed on your machine or can be containerized in a docker container and run using docker.
+This tool can be natively installed on your machine or can be containerized and run with Docker.

 ## Pre-requisites